Uncategorized

 The Pipeline Problem

-Still, 1.329 faster is a significant speedup, and dumping an expensive 0.25 of the staff is nothing to sneeze at in dollar terms.
+Still, assuming the benefits of the speedup are realized, 1.329 faster is a significant speedup, and dumping an expensive 0.25 of the staff is nothing to sneeze at in dollar terms.

 And senior people were junior people first.

-These things that make these senior people valuable are mostly outside of what AI handles well. but the interns and the junior and mid-level devs are exactly AI’s wheelhouse.
+These things that make these senior people valuable are mostly outside of what AI handles well.
+But what the interns and the junior and mid-level devs do is exactly AI’s wheelhouse.
 Cutting off the junior-to-senior software engineer pipeline is a bit like the medical world realizing it can save a lot of money by dispensing with interns and residents and letting AI handle all the routine cases.
 It’s true that you would save a ton of money for a while, but where would the next generation of attending physicians come from?

 The truly senior people rarely do a lot of coding.
 Why would they?
 Architects of buildings don’t lay brick.
-Automotive engineers don’t work on the factory floor.
+Automotive engineers don’t run screw guns on the factory floor.
 What they know is what matters, and what they know is still generally beyond the scope of AI, and contrary to hype, AI coverage of it does not seem to be immediately on the horizon.

 It’s Not the First Time We’ve Been Down This Road